pokhym/mdr/README.md

 ## TODOs

 * Global time.sleep() value
-* Compress to cbz in python
-* Add ComicInfo.xml for all chapters
-  * Include metadata
-* Add covers to all chapters
 * Add other sources
 * Create a store to store all the currently existing ongoing stories
 * More metadata